395t/coding-assignment-week-8-vit-2/README.md

   <img src="./notebooks/PerceiverIO/Images/TinyImageNetLoss.png" width="49%" />
 </p>

-The batch size was set to 128, and the learning rate to 3e-4.
+The following hyperparameters were fixed for this experiment: batch_size = 128, learning_rate = 3e-4.
 Our from-scratch Perceiver IO model did poorly on this particularly dataset compared to the two previous models.
 There was massive overfitting when training this model on the TinyImageNet dataset as the discrepancy between training set and test set accuracy is apparent at the 17th epoch.
-Like the loss curves from the STL-10 model, the test los converged relatively quickly while the training loss continue to drop.

 **Batch Size Ablation Study**

 We constructed multiple models with CIFAR-10 dataset.
 We also fixed the learning rate to be 3e-4.
+The batch sizes tested were 16, 32, 64, 128.
 The model parameters were fixed for this ablation experiment:

 | Model Parameter | Vaue |
 | ------------- | ------------- |